sriedel/redisex/README.md

 - unit test client
 - Implement ALL the commands!
 - Add an OTP Server for pub/sub operations
-- add a connection pool
+- Add an OTP Server for monitor